chrisnoonan98675/site/xl-deploy/how-to/add-a-package-to-xl-deploy.markdown

 ## Import a package

 You can import a deployment package from an external storage location, your computer, or the XL Deploy server.

+To import a package using the default GUI:

+In the left pane, click the **Import package** button.
+You can select one of three options:
+1. From URL
+    1. Enter the URL.
+    1. If the URL requires authentication, enter the required user name and password.
+    1. Click **Import**.
+1. From your computer
+    1. Click **Browse** and locate the package on your computer.
+    1. Click **Import**.
+1. From XL Deploy server
+    1. Select the package from the list.
+    1. Click **Import**.

-To import a package:
+To import a package using the legacy GUI:

 1. In the top menu, click **Deployment**.
 1. Click ![Packages](/images/button_add_package_deployment_workspace.png) under **Packages**.